kybp/crib-square/README.md

 * **Fifteens** - Each unique set of cards in a hand that add up to 15 is worth 2 points.

+Additionally, turning a jack wins 2 points for the game (not per hand).
 After the game is finished, the program will offer to explain why it scored how it did, in case something is unclear.